Guilleloma/K-VRC/README.md

 - `pyttsx3` or other TTS libraries if you wish to add text-to-speech
 - `opencv-python` (OpenCV) if camera-based image processing is required
 - `numpy` for any advanced image/audio or data manipulation
-- `pyaudio` or custom libraries for WM8960 support (Ensure you configure the HAT’s drivers on Raspberry Pi OS)
+- `pyaudio` or custom libraries for WM8960 support (Ensure you configure the HAT's drivers on Raspberry Pi OS)

 ---